JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 }
 ```

-Here, `Payment` is a sealed class that represents different payment methods in an e-commerce system:
+`Payment` is a sealed class that represents different payment methods in an e-commerce system:
 `CreditCard`, `PayPal`, and `Cash`.
-Each subclass can have its specific properties (like `number` and `expiryDate` for
+Each subclass can have its specific properties, like `number` and `expiryDate` for
-`CreditCard`, and `email` for `PayPal`).
-The `processPayment` function demonstrates how to handle different payment methods.
+`CreditCard`, and `email` for `PayPal`.
+The `processPayment()` function demonstrates how to handle different payment methods.
-This approach ensures that all possible payment types are considered, and the system remains flexible for future additions of payment methods.
+This approach ensures that all possible payment types are considered, and the system remains flexible for new payment
+methods to be added in the future.

 ### API request-response handling

-In this example, we explore a practical implementation of user authentication system using  API request and
+This example explores a practical implementation of a user authentication system that handles API requests and responses
-response handling using sealed interfaces and classes.
-We are focusing on a user authentication system with
+using sealed interfaces and classes.
+The user authentication system has login and logout functionalities.
-login and logout functionalities.
-The `ApiRequest` sealed interface defines specific request types - `LoginRequest`
-for login and `LogoutRequest` for logout operations.
-We employ a sealed class, `ApiResponse`, to encapsulate different
+The `ApiRequest` sealed interface defines specific request types: `LoginRequest` for login, and `LogoutRequest` for logout operations.
-response scenarios: `UserSuccess` with user data, `UserNotFound` for absent users, and `Error` for any failures.
+The sealed class, `ApiResponse`, encapsulates different response scenarios: `UserSuccess` with user data, `UserNotFound`
-The `handleRequest` function processes these requests in a type-safe manner using a `when` expression, while
+for absent users, and `Error` for any failures.
+The `handleRequest` function processes these requests in a type-safe manner
-`getUserById` simulates user retrieval:
+using a `when` expression, while `getUserById` simulates user retrieval:

 ```kotlin
 // Import necessary modules